mauriciojost/olympus-photosync/README.md

     This step is **very important**.
 If not set up correctly the camera won't let this application download media files.

-3. Launch the WIFI service from your camera
+3. Launch the WIFI service from your camera.

     ![Step 3](doc/images/wifi-3.jpg)